-So, how exactly should you approach babyproofing your home?
-The answer is with extreme paranoia… sorry, only joking!
-This doesn’t need to be a stressful course of action, but you do have to reprogram your mind to consider what dangers there are in and around your home for a child - and it’s a process that evolves as they become more and more mobile.
+So, how exactly should you approach childproofing your home?
+The initial answer is with extreme paranoia but that will soon pass.
+This process doesn’t need to be a stressful course of action, but you do have to reprogram your mind to consider what dangers there are in and around your home for a child - and it’s one that evolves as they become more and more mobile.

 Common accidents and injuries

-According to the RoSPA, the largest number of accidents occurring in the home take place in the living/dining room, whereas the most serious accidents tend to take place in the kitchen or on the stairs.
-Meanwhile, accidents are statistically more likely for 0-4 year olds, with boys more prone to them than girls.
+According to the RoSPA, more than 2 million accidents per year, in and around the home, lead to under 15s taking a trip to A&E. The largest number of accidents take place in the living/dining room, whereas the most serious tend to take place in the kitchen or on the stairs, with 44% of all children's accidents being related to falls.
+Meanwhile, misadventures are statistically more likely for 0-4 year olds, with boys more prone to them than girls.

 The nature of injuries can be quite wide-ranging, but can generally be categorised within the following areas: